JeDaVard/db-refactor/readme.md

 ## What you can do
-So you can connect to your SQL db, get big amount of data as an array by writing whatever query you need, use it as an array or choose to save it as json.
-You can also process the json file you just created or any json array to remove or to keep any fields you need.
+So you can connect to your SQL db, get a big amount of data as an array by writing whatever query you need, use it as an array, or choose to save it as json.
+You can also process the json file you just created or any other json array to remove or to keep fields you need.

 ## How you can do